2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

 For a veteran with PTSD, everyday civilian life can be fraught with challenges.
 Spotting a person dressed in Middle Eastern garb at a store or restaurant can generate a fight-or-flight response.
 Driving is especially charged for many vets.
 Garbage by the side of the road can trigger memories of an improvised explosive device (IED).
 Traveling under an underpass can bring back memories of a sniper on a bridge.
 “You’re always looking for the next shoe to drop,” said Dr. Rizzo.
 “That might have been a survival skill in combat, but it doesn’t work so well in civilian life.”

-Living on edge often strains relationships and makes everyday life more complex.
-“Sometimes people with PTS are difficult to be around, and that’s when their friends start falling away or they get divorced,” said Dr. Rizzo.
+Living constantly on edge can strain relationships and make everyday life more complex.
+“Sometimes people with PTSD are difficult to be around, and that’s when their friends start falling away or they get divorced,” said Dr. Rizzo.
 PTSD can alter a person’s relationship with their children, too.
 A veteran who saw a young civilian killed in combat may not be able to dismiss the memory upon seeing their own child again.

 Exposure therapy can gradually make difficult memories less harrowing and help veterans with PTSD shut off flight-or-flight mode.
 This allows veterans to take part in civilian life in more meaningful ways and helps them overcome the challenging symptoms of PTSD.